July 21st, 2011 Last Updated on: January 6th, 2022

 The painting of a man's face and body among the plains tribes during the buffalo days was said to be a form of mental conditioning.
 Warriors would paint themselves with personal protective designs and colors before they engaged in battle with an enemy.
 Hence the stereotypical term “war paint”.

 This paint would have been prayed over.
-It was believed that Indians' prayers were put into the paint, and when applied, the power of the prayers were conveyed upon the wearer.
+It was believed that Indians' prayers were put into the paint, and when applied, the power of the prayers was conveyed upon the wearer.

 Other times there might even be special songs sung when paint was applied.
 Some applied the paint themselves; others preferred to be painted by a holy person or medicine man.
 Frances Densmore in Teton Sioux Music again states that among the Teton Lakota:

 “Little Buffalo (Tatanka-cikala) was a man who ‘made medicine' for the warriors.
 Using blue clay mixed with ‘medicine', he painted a band across the man's forehead with a branching end on each cheek bone, the painting being done only in war.
 Bear Eagle (Mato-wanbli), who had been painted in this manner by Little Buffalo, recorded the two following songs.
 He said that the first one was sung by Little Buffalo alone as he painted them, and the second by the warriors after the painting was finished.”
 (Densmore, 1918, p.
 350)

 Face painting was, at other times, not connected with war preparation, as designs of various kinds were used to designate membership in societies; used when participating in different celebrations; used as marks of achievement; and used in mourning for the dead.

 According to Oglala Lakota Holy Man, Nicholas Black Elk in Joseph Brown's work titled, The Sacred Pipe: Black Elk's Account of the Seven Rites of the Oglala Sioux,